kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 - Admin dashbord

 **Open Issues:**
-1. A possible "remember me" option for easier access.
+1. A possible "Remember Me" option for easier access.
 2. Should multifactor authentication be implemented?
 3. After how long should should the system automatically logout due to inactivity?
+4. What specific limitations should be placed on guest users.

 ### Edit Profile
 **Primary Actor:**